alifirhas/cmdk-revision/src/497-500/499-Schizophrenic.md

 However, in the last few thousand years, it has been difficult to see these seven new sin kings in the abyss world.
 It is said that among the news spread by the demons, these seven new sin kings seem to have fallen into a super high world.
 It's hard to get out, and stuck directly...

 Arriving at the ranks of the demon king, it is almost impossible to kill the soul forever, but it is difficult to be killed, but it does not mean that it will not be sealed.
-If the demon kings encounter powerful archangel high-level enemies, it might not be possible.
+If the demon kings encounter powerful archangel enemies, it might not be possible.
 It’s also going to roll over.
 The Abyss World once had the Demon King being sealed by a single seal for tens of thousands of years.
 Therefore, even if it is difficult to see the traces of the activities of a few new Sin Demon Lords in the Abyss World, the demons did not think it was a big deal.
 After all, they still have to live their respective lives.

 When Roy met Rodin in the world of Devil May Cry before, Rodin called himself Mephisto.
 Since he dared to call himself this way, it means that Rodin is a clone of Mephisto, but this matter is only Roy and Rodin.
 [3] Roy didn't mention it to Julia and the others afterwards, so when they heard the name suddenly, Julia and Benia seemed so surprised.